maxxwizard/WFM-For-Outlook/README.md

 * If you get error 0x8007007E, try installing the [Visual Studio Tools for Office Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=48217).

 ## Runtime issues
 * Each time WFM for Outlook does a sync, it maintains a sync log at `%APPDATA%\WFM For Outlook\sync.log`.
 Look in here to potentially spot what the issue is.
-Reach out to the tool owner and attach your sync log for in-depth issues.
+Reach out to mahuynh@microsoft.com and attach your sync log for in-depth issues.